craftoid/neurovision-blog/workshops/mediacities.md

 We have used this sandbox in our own work, including *Transits*[^1] and the *Neural Chromatographic Orchestra*[^2] and would now like to share it and make it available as a tool for artists that want to use live-video-processing in their work.

+## Sign Up

+**You can now sign up for the workshop!**

+Once you have submitted your Mediacities [Registration][10],
+you can visit the **[Sign Up Page](http://mediacities.net/site/workshop-signup/)** to register for this workshop.
+You better be quick, since the size of the workshop is limited.

+## Registration Fee

+The workshop is included in the conference registration.
+You can get a day pass for 50 USD.
+Check out the [Registration Page][10] for more info.

 ## Topics

 | Video City    | Computational Chromatography|OpenGL Shading Language| Neural Networks                  |